Yanni79/PWDPaste/README.md

 This can also type out the password in a "Remote" session.
 For example if you have a console session open, and need to type out the password on a locked screen.
 You would have the focus on your local machine, press a key combniation, and then have 2 seconds to switch the focus to the locked screen and the password would be typed out there (keys would be pressed on your local machine, but letters would appear on the far-machine).

-PWDPaste was developed by Yanni Shainsky | yanni@BannermenInc.com Please send any bugs or enhancement requests, as well as your compliments and well wishes.
+PWDPaste was developed by Yanni Shainsky (yanni@BannermenInc.com) and with major contributions from Matthew Kirby (matt@BannermenInc.com)
+Please send any bugs or enhancement requests, as well as your compliments and well wishes.